MagnaCapax/nodeAgent/README.md

 - The agent performs zero in-agent analytics—interpretation is deferred entirely to the collector backend.
 - Raw counter snapshots (jiffies, byte counts, SMART attributes, etc.) accompany every metric so the backend receives the same evidence the agent observed.
 - When `busy_thresholds` are configured the agent samples system state (load average, gateway ping) and probabilistically skips heavy collectors (default 90% skip) to avoid overloading production workloads.
-- A companion collector scaffold (`nodeAgentCollector/`) stores both the raw envelope and decrypted payload, ensuring downstream pipelines can replay the exact data the agent produced.
+- A companion collector (`nodeAgentCollector`) stores both the raw envelope and decrypted payload, ensuring downstream pipelines can replay the exact data the agent produced.
+The collector now lives in its own repository; see the “Collector Companion” section below.
 - Set `log_format` to `json` in `conf/agent.json` when structured logging is required for aggregation pipelines; leave it as `text` for human-friendly output.

 ## Architecture Outline